SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 | BOOK2            | The Fountainhead | 20.15 |
 ```

-You can convert the data in the table to a set of objects like so:
+You can convert the data in the table to a set of objects like this:

 ```c#
 [Given(@"Given these products exist")]